LyncSoul/LyncSoul/README.md

 I work with Back-End Development, with Java/Kotlin stack.
 My current focus has been studying Mobile Development (Android), too.

 I'm passionate about technology, I've been reinventing myself to improve my technical level more and more.
-I work at Accenture Brazil consultancy.

 Skills: API / MOBILE / WEB / CLOUD COMPUTING / AGILE / JIRA / SILK / DEVOPS / JAVA / KOTLIN / OBSERVABILITY